 What does this test do?

-CA-125 (or Cancer Antigen 125) is a protein normally found in mucus, where it acts as a lubricant, as well as a barrier to infectious agents on the surface of the tissues it protects.
+CA-125 (or Cancer Antigen 125) is a protein normally found in mucus, where it acts as a lubricant as well as a barrier to infectious agents on the surface of the tissues it protects.
 CA-125 is secreted by various mucus membranes within the body – for example it is found in the outer membranes of the eye, the lining of the respiratory tract, and in the reproductive organs of women.

 Why is this important?

-About one in 70 women will develop ovarian cancer in their lifetime.
+About one in 70 women will develop ovarian cancer in her lifetime.
 Each year in the U.S. alone over 20,000 women are diagnosed with this disease, and two-thirds of those will die from it.

 The reason ovarian cancer is so deadly is in large part due to the difficulty in finding it.
-The tumors don’t usually cause symptoms until they have become large enough to spread to other sites within the body.
+Ovarian tumors don’t usually cause symptoms until they have become large enough to spread to other sites within the body.
 Worse, even a thorough, annual gynecologic exam has been shown to be ineffective at finding them.

-If detected early however ovarian cancer can be treated.
+If detected early however, ovarian cancer can be treated.
 And the earlier it is found, the greater the patient’s chance of survival.

 In ongoing studies by researchers at the MD Anderson Cancer Center however, routine monitoring of changes in CA-125 levels over time have shown promise as a screening tool by identifying “more women with ovarian cancer in earlier stages.”